Harland Williams

-Harland Michael Williams (born November 14, 1962) is a Canadian actor, comedian and writer.
-After several years of stand-up in Toronto and Los Angeles he made his film debut in Dumb and Dumber (1994) before playing starring roles in the short-lived sitcom Simon (1995–96) and the Disney comedy RocketMan (1997).
+Harland Reesor Williams (born November 14, 1962) is a Canadian and American comedian and actor.
+After several years of performing stand-up comedy in Toronto and Los Angeles, he made his film debut in Dumb and Dumber (1994) before playing starring roles in the short-lived sitcom Simon and the Disney comedy RocketMan (1997).
 He co-starred in Half Baked and played a psychopathic hitch-hiker in There's Something About Mary in 1998.
 He later appeared in films such as The Whole Nine Yards (2000), Freddy Got Fingered (2001) and Sorority Boys (2002), and provided voices in works such as Gary & Mike, Robots (2005), Meet the Robinsons (2007), and Sausage Party (2016).
-He is also an author of children's books, and creator of the children's animated series Puppy Dog Pals (2017-2023).
+He is also an author of children's books, and creator of the children's animated series Puppy Dog Pals (2017–2023).

 Early life

 Harland Williams was born on November 14, 1962, in Toronto, Ontario, to Lorraine Mary (née O'Donnell), a social worker and writer, and John Reesor Williams, a lawyer who served as a member of the Ontario legislature.
-He grew up in Toronto's Willowdale neighborhood with four sisters.
+He grew up in Toronto's Willowdale neighbourhood with four sisters.
 He is the brother of special effects artist Steve "Spaz" Williams, and a cousin to Barenaked Ladies keyboardist Kevin Hearn.

 Williams enrolled in Sheridan College in 1983, where he studied animation and media arts, while periodically working as a forest ranger at Fort Frances.

 Williams gained American citizenship circa 2009.